 Problem is, kids have limited resources.
 They can only behave so much before they feel depleted.
 Everyday challenges are hard enough—imagine going through them when we don’t meet their basic needs.

-For instance, let’s say your child was playing at the park with a little boy.
+Let’s say your child was playing at the park with a little boy.
 She gets frustrated when he takes the ball away from her.
 In retaliation, she pushes him, causing him to cry.

-You encourage her to learn empathy and understand why the boy is crying.
-But she isn’t able to show any empathy when she feels overtired from skipping a nap.
+You encourage her to learn empathy and understand why the boy is crying, but she isn’t able to show any empathy when she feels overtired from skipping a nap.
 She feels too tired and grumpy to think about how others might feel.

 How to meet your child’s needs